 It’s been awhile since I reviewed something from V-Moda.
 Based on popular demand from you guys, I ordered the M100 Wireless to see how they go.
 They’re priced at $300 retail as of this review, but for updated prices, and they have gone down, I’ll place a link in the video description below for you guys to check out.

 Going over the physical features, as with the original V-Moda’s, these are built rugged as heck.
-Doing my stress test, these thing But getting back to the physical build, the arm’s provide a very clicky extension which stays locked in place with no accidental adjustments when worn.
+The arms provide a very clicky extension which stays locked in place with no accidental adjustments when worn.
 Moving down, the M100 metal shields are customizable and replaceable for your needs through their website, and moving to the earcups, they’re plastic with metal trim.